 The home in Tabarre is converted into a primary and secondary school with over 700 students attending.
 HaitiChildren implements a hot lunch program and a community water distribution station providing tens of thousands of gallons of fresh, clean, free drinking water for the students.

-ESTABLISHMENT OF THE LEARNING ACADEMY AT THE WILLIAMSON CAMPUS
+THE LEARNING ACADEMY AT THE WILLIAMSON CAMPUS